 The lost and found area is in the main lobby.
 Students who have lost items should check there and may retrieve their items if they give a proper description.
-Unclaimed items will be given to charity at the close of the school year.
+Unclaimed items will be given to charity at the end of each quarter.